 World Data Centre for Soils (WDC-Soils)

-The remit of the World Data Centre for Soils (WDC-Soils) is to provide a focus for soil-related collections and information services.
-Our holdings include soil specimens, country documentation, as well as a range of geo-referenced databases.
+The remit of the World Data Centre for Soils (WDC-Soils), as a regular member of the ISC World Data System (WDS), is to provide a focal point for soil-related collections and information services, and to ensure their long-term preservation and archiving.
+Our holdings include soil specimens, country documentation, and geo-referenced databases.
+Many of these resources are available freely on-line.
 They can be used to underpin a wide range of studies of environmental, societal and economic sustainability.

-Members of ISC-WDS are registered as a Participating Organization of the Intergovermental Group on Earth Observations (GEO).
+Members of ISC-WDS are registered as a Participating Organization of the Intergovernmental Group on Earth Observations (GEO).

 WDS Members' Forum (02 Nov.
 2014, Jawaharlal Nehru University Convention Centre, New Delhi)

 ISRIC is a regular member of the World Data System (WDS).
 The World Data System (WDS) is an Interdisciplinary Body of the International Science Council (ISC, formerly ICSU).
 The mission of the WDS is to support ISC’s vision by promoting “long-term stewardship of, and universal and equitable access to quality-assessed scientific data and data services, products, and information across a range of disciplines in the natural and social sciences, and the humanities.”

 ISC-WDS aims to build worldwide ‘communities of excellence’ for scientific data services.
 It certifies Member Organizations —holders and providers of data or data products— from wide-ranging fields by using internationally recognized standards.

 WDS Members are the building blocks of a searchable common infrastructure, from which a data system that is both interoperable and distributed can be formed.
 As such, member organizations of ISC-WDS have a strong and tangible commitment to open data sharing, data and service quality, and data preservation.